 There is a public restroom and plenty of space to lay down your towel and sunbathe, but there aren’t chairs and umbrellas for hire, nor much shade, either.

-For me Hout Bay is one of the most beautiful Cape Town beaches, especially from the viewpoints where you can admire all its splendor.
+Hout Bay is very beautiful, especially from the viewpoints where you can admire all its splendor.

 A visit to Hout Bay cannot be completed without visiting its harbor.
 There is an excellent popular craft market, souvenir shops, fish & chips restaurants, and seals all over.

-During my endeavor to find the best Cape Town beaches, a Capetonian friend recommended Sandy Bay to me.
+During my endeavor to find the best beaches in Cape Town, a Capetonian friend recommended Sandy Bay to me.

 The secluded cove of Sandy Bay comprises a long stretch of beaches inter-spaced with large granite slabs.